European Chess Union: Member federations

+The Bulgarian Chess Federation was expelled on 10 September 2016.

 Belarus was suspended on 5 March 2022 in response to the 2022 Russian invasion of Ukraine.
-Russia (Russian Chess Federation) withdrew from the European Chess Union on 14 April 2022, with the possibility of joining the Asian Chess Federation in mind.
-Both Countries were banned from attending the 2022 Chess Olympiad.
+Russia (Russian Chess Federation) withdrew from the European Chess Union on 14 April 2022, and later joined the Asian Chess Federation on 23 February 2023.
+Both countries were banned from attending the 2022 Chess Olympiad.